Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 Transaction exists.
 Subscription is active.
 Creem did its job.

-So the problem is on my end — webhook handler or database.
+So the problem is on my end.
+Webhook handler or database.
 CLI just narrowed it from three possibilities to one.
 No log diving needed.

 That’s the mental model.
 Start from the payment platform, work back to your code.
+Once you have this habit it saves you so much time.
+Like you stop guessing and just check.

 Sometimes I don’t have a specific query.
 I just want to browse.